 Chris in Coarsegold, CA hired a contractor to build him a tiny home that ended up with a nice modern look, coming in at 220 sq ft (20.4 sq metres).

-This single story tiny house has a good amount of living space, with a full-sized sofa and coffee table along with a handy bookshelf on either side of the pull-down queen size bed.
+This single story tiny house has a good amount of living space, with a full-sized couch and coffee table along with a handy bookshelf on either side of the pull-down queen size bed.
 There’s a small dining room which has a diner booth feel to it, with two seats and a small table in the middle.

 The kitchen space has a decent amount of storage and worktop space and plenty of light comes in from various skylights (roof windows) and wall and ceiling lighting too.
 The bathroom is accessible via a sliding door, and comes with a corner 32” (81cm) shower.

 The interior design in general is really nice, with open-beams to the ceiling supporting the extended loft area which brings down natural light.
 Most of the interior is finished with knotty pine wood planks, giving a nice modern-yet-traditional feel to this tiny home.

 Tiny Log Cabin in Missouri

 This custom built tiny house is a log cabin style based off a $93,000 Tumbleweed tiny home.
 It was built in 2017 and offers 250 sq ft (23.2 sq metres) of space including loft storage/bedroom, or 150 sq ft (14 sq metres) on the ground floor.

 This tiny house is on wheels (a 26 foot trailer designed for tiny homes) and it’s naturally finished with wood both inside and outside.
 A lot of windows are packed into this space, with 11 windows, 1 skylight (roof window) and a large double front door with two window panels, and you can see from the photos that this building has a good level of natural light streaming in to it.